 THE DETAILS: Mitch Pileggi, as host of the Fox TV show Did We Land on the Moon?, asks dramatically: “If the cameras were so difficult to manipulate, how were thousands of photos taken with crystal clarity, precise framing?”
 Then Bill Kaysing piles on the disbelief: “The pictures that we see, that allegedly were taken on the Moon, are absolutely perfect!”

 The answer is that it’s not true that all the Apollo photographs offer “crystal clarity, precise framing”: NASA, and consequently the press, simply published the ones that turned out well; the others were disregarded, as is standard practice in any photo report.
-Indeed, if we examine the full set of Moon pictures, we find dozens of underexposed, blurred, out-of-focus, fogged and badly framed photographs, which are hardly ever shown precisely because they’re so bad.
+Indeed, if we examine the full set of Moon pictures, we find dozens of underexposed, overxposed, blurred, out-of-focus, fogged and badly framed photographs, which are hardly ever shown precisely because they’re so bad.

+Figure 5.11-1.
 A series of overexposed photographs from the Apollo 17 mission.

+Figure 5.11-2.
 Photograph AS12-47-7009 (Apollo 12).
 A spacesuit helmet is recognizable in the bottom left corner of this probably unintentional shutter release.

+Figure 5.11-3.
 Detail of the top portion of AS11-40-5903.

 So much for “absolutely perfect”.
 When photographs could be disseminated only through the press, nobody wasted space and money by publishing the bad shots.
 That’s why many people got the impression of absolute perfection.
 Today, however, the complete photographic record can be shared at no cost on the Internet and therefore all the images are now available for viewing.

 Despite these mistakes, the astronauts managed to bring back a good number of correct shots.
 How could they achieve this result on the first attempt?
 First of all, theirs were not the first photographs taken on the lunar surface: automatic probes had already sent back pictures of their landing sites.
 Therefore the lighting conditions of the Moon were known in advance and correct exposure settings were computed before leaving Earth.
 On the Moon, moreover, there were no clouds or haze that could alter the lighting.

 The astronauts had also been trained for photography and were accustomed to composing their pictures simply by sighting along the camera’s longitudinal axis, without using a viewfinder.
-Their cameras had wide-angle lenses that had a broad viewing field and therefore didn’t require very precise aiming.
+Their cameras almost always had wide-angle lenses that had a broad viewing field and therefore didn’t require very precise aiming.

 The bright daylight also reduced focus problems by allowing to close the diaphragm of the camera, producing a great depth of field (range of distances that are in focus), which reduced the need for exact focusing of every photograph.